Pupil Multiplication Tables Check: What School Leaders Should Know

 6: It takes less than 5 minutes per pupil

-Under standard administration (i.e. without any access arrangements), the multiplication check will take less than 5 minutes per pupil.
+Under standard administration (i.e. without any access arrangements), the multiplication check takes less than 5 minutes per pupil.
 There is no requirement for all children in a class to take the check all at once.

-7: Children will have 6 seconds to answer each question
+7: Children have 6 seconds to answer each question

 This means that it is vital that schools are ensuring children are able to rapidly recall multiplication facts, and can do so ‘out of sequence’ (i.e. answer 6 x 7 without having to count in 6’s from 0).